-Plans for new buildings, for alterations to buildings and for change of use of buildings must be approved by the SHE Group in order to ensure that they conform to the appropriate regulations i.e. Fire Certificate etc. It is important that holes in fire separation walls are filled with fire-resistant material.
+Plans for new buildings, for alterations to buildings and for change of use of buildings must be approved by the SHE Group in order to ensure that they conform to the appropriate regulations i.e. Fire Certificate etc. Changes to use of buildings/rooms may also require the building Fire Risk Assessment to be amended so should be discussed with the CLF Building Fire Manager (Brain Wyborn) before the change.
+It is important that holes in fire separation walls are filled with fire-resistant material.
 The RAL Estates team or SHE Groups can offer advice.